 What Are the Benefits of Sustainable Fashion?

-With the industry responsible for 8-10% of global carbon emissions, fixing fashion can also mean making significant progress on decarbonization and averting the worst of the climate crisis.
+With the industry responsible for anywhere from 2-10% of global carbon emissions (getting good data about the fashion industry is another major issue), embracing sustainability in fashion can also mean making significant progress on decarbonization and reaching global climate goals

 But what exactly would a shift to sustainable fashion mean?

 What is Sustainable Clothing?

 … and shoes, accessories, and other fashion products?

 One of the most common questions I hear is “why is sustainable fashion expensive?”